kptdev/kpt/site/book/07-effective-customizations/01-single-value-replacement.md

 1. kpt allows the user to edit a particular value directly in the configuration data and will handle upstream merge.
-When [editing the yaml] directly the consumers are not confined to the parameters that the package author has provided.  kpt has made an investment into upstream merge that allows [updating a package] that has been changed with a text editor.
-In this case storageClass can be set directly by the user.
+When [editing the yaml] directly the consumers are not confined to the parameters that the package author has provided.  [kpt pkg update] merges the local edits made by consumer with the changes in the upstream package made by publisher.
+In this case `storageClass` can be set directly by the user.
 1. Attributes like resource names which are often updated by consumers to add prefix or suffix (e.g. *-dev, *-stage, *-prod, na1-*, eu1-*) are best handled by the [ensure-name-substring] function that will handle dependency updates as